zero-ones-given/perspective-correction-example/README.md

-# Perspective correction based on aruco markers
+# Open CV perspective correction based on aruco markers
 This example code detects a square arena that has aruco markers (46, 47, 48, 49) at the corners.
 A perspective correction is then applied so that the detected corners are transformed to a square shape on screen.

 ![Screenshot](screenshot.jpg)